ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 Furthermore, this project includes a distribution document (`WebApp.lvdist`), which can be used to build a package (`.nipkg`).
 A package is also required for hosting a web application on SystemLink Cloud.
 [Go here](http://www.ni.com/documentation/en/labview/2.1/application-builder/distributing-app-lib/) to learn more about distributing applications.

 ## Local Hosting
-Follow the instructions below to host the web app on a on-premises web server.
+Follow the instructions below to host the web app on a web server.

 ### Hosting a Package File (.nipkg) on the NI Web Server
 1. Open `UtilizeSkylineDataServices.lvproject`